• Skip to primary navigation

 Cook the sausage until crumbly and brown.

-Step 2 – make the roux
+Step 2 – make the gravy

 Cooked sausage mixed with flour in a skillet.